 You can have your Swedish pancakes filled or not filled with sweet or savory fillings.
 The choice is yours!
 Here are a few ideas to get you started:

-- This crepe filling is made with cream cheese and is creamy and rich.
+- This crepe filling is made with cream cheese or make a ricotta filling like these cheese blintzes and top with blueberry sauce.

-- Try making this sweet and tangy lemon curd and then dusting the pancakes with some powdered sugar.
+- Fill with sweet and tangy lemon curd or your favorite jam then dust the pancakes with some powdered sugar.

-- Cook some apple filling until the apples are soft and fill the pancakes with the warm filling.
+- Cook some apple filling and fill the pancakes with the warm filling or dollop with caramel sauce and roll up.

 - Fill with bananas and peanut butter for a filling snack.